kenshuri/setup_django_tailwind_daisyui/README.md

 As prompted, open the page http://127.0.0.1:8000/ and enjoy 🚀

-Note that changes your html template `blogApp\templates\blogApp\index.html` automatically updates what you see in your browser.
+Note that changes in your html template `blogApp\templates\blogApp\index.html` automatically updates what you see in your browser.